 2) Serbians are huge fans of smoking and they smoke everywhere, typically in bars and cafés, but even in restaurants when having dinner.
 While this will be a shock to most visitors, there isn’t much you can do about it without causing an unneeded fuss.
-You can ask to sit in the “non smoking” section of a restaurant (if they even have one), but with no barriers in the restaurant to separate the smoking and non smoking sections, there really isn’t much a difference.
-In nicer weather, you can eat or drink outside, otherwise go with the flow and suffer silently.
+You can ask to sit in the “nonsmoking” section of a restaurant (if they even have one), but with no barriers in the restaurant to separate the smoking and nonsmoking sections, there really isn’t much of a difference.
+In nicer weather, you can eat or drink outside, otherwise, go with the flow and suffer silently.

 3) Years back, the EU passed a law that provided free data roaming wherever you travel within the EU.
 As Serbia is not part of the EU, you’re either going to need to take advantage of free wifi when you find it, buy a local sim card, or rack up excessive data roaming charges.
 If you’re lucky, you may find a hotel that offers a free phone to use during your stay.

-4) If you like the Balkans, give some of my other posts a read:
+4) If you like the Balkans, give some of these posts a read:

-💖 5 Reasons to Visit Nis Serbia – Many people fly into Nis and quickly move on to Belgrade.
+- 5 Reasons to Visit Nis Serbia – Many people fly into Nis and quickly move on to Belgrade.
 How about giving Nis a chance?
-Read my reasons about why you should visit Nis Serbia.
+Read my reasons why you should visit Nis Serbia.